 Loss reserves, established with respect to specific, individual reported claims.
-Case reserves hailstorms, severe winter weather, floods, fires, tornadoes, typhoons, explosions and other natural or man-made disasters.
+Case reserves hurricanes, hailstorms, severe winter weather, floods, fires, tornadoes, typhoons, explosions and other natural or man-made disasters.
 Catastrophe losses may also arise from acts of war, acts of terrorism and political instability.

-Insurance or reinsurance that is primarily concerned with the losses caused by injuries to third persons and their property (in other words, persons other than the policyholder) and the legal liability imposed on the insured resulting therefrom.
-Also referred to as liability insurance.
-Casualty insurance or reinsurance
+Insurance or reinsurance that is primarily concerned with the losses caused by injuries to third Casualty insurance or reinsurance

-Catastrophe A severe loss, typically involving multiple claimants.
-Common perils include earthquakes, hurricanes,
+A severe loss, typically involving multiple claimants.
+Common perils include earthquakes, Catastrophe